Smart Energy Communities Scorecard

-- Communities Methodology to evaluate how multiple sectors in a community are contributing to Smart Energy Communities
+- A suite of qualitative performance indicators that evaluate how multiple sectors in a community are contributing to Smart Energy Communities

-- Scorecard Report that profiles the scores of the six pilot communities, and the methodology for evaluating Smart Energy Communities
+- A Scorecard Report that profiles the scores of the nine pilot communities, and the methodology for evaluating Smart Energy Communities

-- Web-based dashboard that illustrates a roadmap for action for the featured communities, to advance along the pathway to becoming a Smart Energy Community
+- A web-based dashboard that illustrates a roadmap for action for the featured communities, to advance along the pathway to becoming a Smart Energy Community

 Nestled on the shores of Lake Saint Louis, the City of Beaconsfield is graced with prime waterfront green space.
 The exceptionally high standard of living that you find in this community of 20 075 residents has been achieved through a long-standing tradition of responsible government and citizen involvement.
 Committed to safeguarding its resident's quality of life, Beaconsfield is a member of the Healthy Communities Network, an international movement sponsored by the World Health Organization that promotes collaboration among all sectors of the community.
 The City's sound financial position and the rising real estate value make a home in Beaconsfield a blue-chip investment.

 The Town of Bridgewater is located on Nova Scotia's South Shore and had a population of approximately 8500.
 Long-known for being "The Main Street of the South Shore," Bridgewater has is the primary commercial and professional service centre in the southern half of the province.
 Over the past decade, Bridgewater has grown a reputation for embracing sustainable municipal practices and has been recognized nationally as a leader in forward-thinking sustainable initiatives.